 - Excessive property damage

-- Refusal to leave after the lease is over
+- Refusal to leave the rental unit after the lease or rental agreement is over

 - The tenant engaging in illegal activities while at the property

-- The tenant committing a serious lease violation, such as keeping an unauthorized pet
+- The tenant is committing serious lease agreement violations, such as keeping an unauthorized pet

 Once there is justification for the eviction based on the tenant not fulfilling their responsibilities, you'll need to move to the next step.